Mirage 5.5

-The Mirage 5.5 is an American trailerable sailboat that was designed by Ken Fickett as an International Offshore Rule Mini Ton class racer and first built in 1975.
+The Mirage 5.5 is a sailboat that was designed by Ken Fickett as an International Offshore Rule Mini Ton class racer and first built in 1975.

 Production

 The design was built by Mirage Manufacturing, founded by designer Ken Fickett in Gainesville, Florida, United States.
 The boat was produced from 1975 until 1983, with 550 boats completed, but it is now out of production.

 Design

 The Mirage 5.5 is a racing keelboat, built predominantly of fiberglass, with wood trim.
 It has a masthead sloop rig; a raked stem; a reverse transom; a transom-hung, lifting rudder controlled by a tiller and a retractable swing keel.
 It displaces 1200 lb and carries 360 lb of ballast.

 The boat has a draft of 5.33 ft with the keel extended and 1.33 ft with it retracted, allowing operation in shallow water, beaching or ground transportation on a trailer.

 The boat is normally fitted with a small 2 to 4 hp outboard motor for docking and maneuvering.

 The design has sleeping accommodation for four people, with a double "V"-berth in the bow cabin and two straight settee berths in the main cabin.
 The galley is located on the starboard side aft of the bow cabin.
 The galley is equipped with sink.
 There are no provisions for a head.
 Cabin headroom is 36 in.

 The design has a PHRF racing average handicap of 240 and a hull speed of 5.6 kn.